davidmhewitt/appcenter-website/README.md

 APP_REDIS__URI=redis://redis
 ```

-You may also want to configure the GitHub environment variables as described above.
+You may also want to configure the GitHub and Stripe environment variables as described above.